ARCHER2-HPC/archer2-website/community/events/celebration-of-science-2025/info.md

 Here we present benchmarking and profiling results to demonstrate performance gains and new capabilities enabled by this work.
 Additional improvements focused on file formats for parallel I/O, a new suite of regression tests using the ReFrame framework, and creating visualisations of the model geometry and resultant electromagnetic field.

-<a name="4"></a>
-### 4 Modelling the long-range diffusion of chromium through W-Cr alloys using temperature accelerated dynamics
-Ryan Kerr, United Kingdom Atomic Energy Authority

-To address the growing demand for low-carbon energy, the United Kingdom has committed to building the world’s first nuclear power plant by 2040, the Spherical Tokamak for Energy Production (STEP).
-One of the challenges faced by the STEP project concerns the oxidation of the reactor’s tungsten-based first wall, which may occur during a loss of coolant accident or during remote maintenance handling.
-To mitigate the oxidation of tungsten, there has been a growing interest in the use of ‘SMART’ alloys in future tokamak fusion reactor designs.
-In particular, the ternary alloy W-11.4Cr-0.6Y has been identified as a potential candidate for fusion reactor first walls owing to its favourable oxidation resistance and self-passivating behaviour.
-However, the role of the alloy elements, Cr and Y, is not fully understood from both the kinetic and thermodynamic standpoints.
-To investigate this behaviour, we have employed temperature accelerated dynamics using the LAMMPS code and density functional theory using the VASP code to study the behaviour of the binary W-Cr alloy.
-We demonstrate the vacancy-mediated segregation of Cr and quantitatively assess the effect of Cr concentration on the microstructural evolution of the alloy, and the role of oxygen impurities in the degradation of oxygen resistance in these alloys.
-By combining these techniques, we present our current understanding of the role of Cr and Y in tungsten SMART alloys and why the proposed composition offers the greatest oxidation resistance.

-This work presents atomistic simulations carried out on the ARCHER2 system, constituting novel research into the behaviour of the W-Cr system, which may apply to other binary alloys as well.
-It is aimed at those interested in materials modelling and materials for nuclear fusion, as well as the broader metallurgical community.

 <a name="5"></a>